 Creating the right impression

-But if you don't think branding is for you, you are not alone.
+If you still don't think branding is for you, you're not alone.

 "Many small business owners I meet think that brands are something that only large companies need or can afford," says Bryony Thomas of Watertight Marketing.
 "But your company name, the way you answer the phone, what your customers say when they're asked about you - these things all build to create an impression of your company and what it's like to do business with you - and that is your brand.
 So, you can either just let whatever impression you give happen haphazardly, or you can take control and manage it to your advantage."